grigory-rechistov/cyclomatic/README.md

   2. walks the ast and counts the num of decision points

 - package structure:
-  1. cyclomatic.ast is responsable for ast generation.
+  1. cyclomatic.ast is responsible for ast generation.
-  2. cyclomatic.calculator is responsable for calculation of the cyclomatic complexity. every module under this package is a calculator for the target program language.
+  2. cyclomatic.calculator is responsible for calculation of the cyclomatic complexity. every module under this package is a calculator for the target program language.
 Though it only supports python for now.

 ## Concepts: